OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 First, you need to build the Docker images of each microservice.
 There is three of them (patientmanagementapi, patientnotes, diagnosisapi).

-Go in each repository, lauch the following command for each coreponding repository (the names are important here, the DockerCompose is set for specific names).
+Go in each repository, launch the following command for each corresponding repository (the names are important here, the DockerCompose is set for specific names).

 ```bash
 docker build -t patientmanagementapi .